mongodb-labs/mangrove/README.md

 # Mangrove [![Build Status](https://travis-ci.org/mongodb/mangrove.svg?branch=master)](https://travis-ci.org/mongodb/mangrove)

-Welcome to Mangrove, the official MongoDB C++ ODM!
+Welcome to Mangrove, the MongoDB C++ ODM!

 Mangrove lets you map your C++ classes to collections in MongoDB for seamless data retrieval and manipulation.